-This plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years.
-For bladder cancer, follow-up care typically includes a general physical examination, cystoscopy (if the bladder has not been removed), urine cytology, x-rays, and routine blood tests to make sure the bladder is working well and to check for any signs that the cancer has come back.
+Your follow-up care may include regular physical examinations, medical tests, or both.
+Doctors want to keep track of your recovery in the months and years ahead.
+For people treated for bladder cancer, follow-up care typically includes a general physical examination, cystoscopy (if the bladder has not been removed), urine cytology, type of x-rays, and routine blood and urine tests to make sure the bladder is working well and to check for any signs that the cancer has come back.

-For patients with a urinary diversion, follow-up care may include checking for infection with urine tests, checking and fixing problems with controlling urination, checking for recurrent cancer in the upper urinary tract, and checking for changes in kidney function with blood tests and x-rays.
+For people with a urinary diversion, follow-up care may include checking for infection with urine tests, checking and fixing problems with controlling urination, checking for recurrent cancer in the upper urinary tract, and checking for changes in kidney function with blood and urine tests and x-rays.

 Watching for recurrence

-One goal of follow-up care is to check for a recurrence.
+One goal of follow-up care is to check for a recurrence, which means that the cancer has come back.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.
 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.

 Managing long-term and late side effects